der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListOperation](./NegativeKeywordListOperation)|An operation object with the defined properties which can later be used to construct the keyword.
+[NegativeKeywordListOperation](./NegativeKeywordListOperation)|Operation object with the defined properties which can later be used to construct the keyword.

 ## <a name="withname~string-name~"></a>withName(String name)
 Returns a negative keyword list builder with the name set to the specified value.